Veloretti-Electric/Veloretti-Electric-Bike-Shop/README.md

 ### SEO
 Per-page: unique meta title/description, canonical URLs, robots meta, Open Graph and Twitter cards, correct heading hierarchy, alt text on images, semantic HTML.

----

-If you'd like, I can:

-- run a quick link/asset check across pages,
-- convert any inline notes into `TODO` issues, or
-- open a PR with this formatted `README.md`.

-Tell me which next step you prefer.